trumtomte/cloudlib/README.md

     return 'This is a DELETE request';
 });

-// Defining multiple request methods to one route is done
+// Define multiple request methods with route(), pass an array of methods as the second argument.
-// by passing them via an array using the route() method
 $app->route('/', array('GET', 'POST', 'PUT', 'DELETE'), function() use ($app) {
     return 'This is a route with multiple request methods';